subeomsp/CNN_Project/README.md

 4. you can use raw ratings.txt or ratings_train.txt and ratings_test.txt in 'prep for modeling' folder
 5. make word2vec model first with tokenize_mecab_300dim_w_sw.py file
 6. make cnn model with word2vec model
-7. you can use 'stopwords.xlsx' in 'prep for modeling' folder for removing stop words (in my case, there was no big difference in val_accuracy)
+7. you can use 'stopwords.xlsx' in 'prep for modeling' folder for removing stop words (in my case, there was no big difference in val_accuracy(not-removed:0.7993, removed:0.7984))

 **사용법**
 1. 본 repository를 로컬에 clone해주세요.